MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 <!-- ====================================================================== -->
-## Enabling the Update REST API at Partner Center
+## Enable the Update REST API at Partner Center

 To use the Microsoft Edge Add-ons API, you first need to enable the API for your project in the Microsoft Partner Center by creating API credentials, as follows: